-- In mathematics and the sciences, we study structures that are both discoverable and coherable. - Philosophy is distinct in that while it is also based on applying thought, it is far more personal; like the Red Queen of Wonderland, the art of philosophy is wide-minded enough to support many contradicting bases.
+- In mathematics and the sciences, we study structures that are both discoverable and that we are able to fit into a coherent framework ("coherable"). - Philosophy is distinct in that while it is also based on applying thought, it is far more personal; like the Red Queen of Wonderland, the art of philosophy is wide-minded enough to support many contradicting bases.